 Do not use soapy water or engine antifreeze instead of washer fluid.
-Doing so may cause streaking on the vehicle's painted surfaces.
+Doing so may cause streaking on the vehicle's painted surfaces, as well as damaging the pump leading to problems of the washer fluid not spraying.

 Diluting washer fluid